Disability Supports for Staff

-The university has a clearly stated policy on all recruitment advertisements welcoming applications from all sections of the community
+The University has a clearly stated policy on all recruitment advertisements welcoming applications from all sections of the community;

 “The University of Limerick holds a Bronze Athena SWAN award in recognition of our commitment to advancing equality in higher education.
 The University is an equal opportunities employer and is committed to selection on merit welcoming applicants from all sections of the community.
 The University has a range of initiatives to support a family friendly working environment, including flexible working”

-A section on managing staff with disabilities is built in to our Managing Attendance Programme
+A section on managing staff with disabilities is built into our Managing Attendance Programme.

 The University runs an annual “Be Well @ UL” campaign which includes supports for staff with disabilities, mental illness etc.

 An all staff survey was conducted in 2019.
 3.4% of respondents declared they had a disability.
 UL exceeds the 3% threshold of employment of people with disabilities.
 It is the intention to conduct an all staff survey on disability early in 2021.